 Human civilization flourished in times and places where sound money was widely adopted, while unsound money all too frequently coincided with civilizational decline and societal collapse — Saifedean Ammous.

-2nd.
-Store of Value.
-Medium of Wealth Transfer.
+2nd Stage: Store of Value and Medium of Wealth Transfer.

-- predictable low inflation (inelastic supply): certainty that STAYS scarce if demand continues.
+- predictable low inflation: certainty that STAYS scarce if it is even more appreciated.
 It provides security against economic value dilution caused by an increase of units.

 - storability: security against theft, loss or non-durability.